foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.18 - 2017/02/?? =

+* CSS - renaming the play-button class to fvp-play-button to prevent conflicts with some themes

 = 6.0.5.17 - 2017/01/30 =

 * Feature - Featured image - check the "Add featured image automatically" setting and video splash image will be set as featured image if it's not already specified